 EC: AZM300 Interlock Switch

 Safety - Machine safety: The AZM300 is a solenoid locking keyed interlock switch with integrated RFID based electronic safety sensor for machine guarding applications with washdown or hygienic requirements.
-This is a Control Engineering 2014 Engineers’ Choice finalist.
+This is a Control Engineering 2014 Engineers’ Choice award winner.

 The AZM300 is a unique combination of solenoid interlock and electronic safety sensor.

 One look at the AZM300 and one cannot help but notice the distinctive external cross-shaped cam.
 This design allows the AZM300 to accept the actuator from any of three sides, providing mounting flexibility for either left- or right-hinged doors, or sliding guards.
 The solenoid locking force of 1,000 N keeps the guard door securely locked until dangerous conditions, which may exist even after removal of power, have abated.
 The AZM300 also offers adjustable latching which provides a holding force of 5 or 11 lbs.
 The AZM300 actuator includes a dampener pad so that the switch can be used as a door stop for small to medium sized guard doors.

 The AZM300 also has an integrated RFID sensor to detect the target actuator and indicate a closed guard.
 This non-contact operating principle offers the option of individual coding, allowing a specific target actuator to be taught in during the first start-up.
 The I2 version allows the teach-in process to be repeated, allowing replacement of a lost or damaged actuator.